mks-archive/concierge/README.md

 ##Concierge Scripts

 A _Concierge Script_ is a Javascript designed to be run on a Concierge Server.
-A Concierge client would use issue an HTTP POST sending a `"script"` value to the Concierge Server's published URL.
+A Concierge client would then issue an HTTP POST sending a `"script"` value to the Concierge Server's published URL.
 The Concierge Server would execute the script and redirect the client to a URL it could GET to retrieve the results of the script.

 ### A Highly Constrained `$api` Object
 Concierge Scripts are designed to be highly constrained, just like [REST](http://en.wikipedia.org/wiki/Representational_state_transfer).
 A Concierge Script would be written in sandboxed Javascript and have access to a single global object named `$api` with methods `GET`, `PUT`, `POST`, `PATCH`, `DELETE` and `NEW`, the latter being a well-known special case of `POST` _(which we may decide to remove if we get mostly negative feedback on the idea of `NEW`.)_